UK-Pendyala/nasa-dashbaord/README.md

   - Faster first paint for large datasets.

 - **Cons**:
-  - More complex to implement (requires API support for page, limit, sort, and filter parameters).
+  - More complex to implement (requires API support for page, limit, and sort parameters).
   - Involves more round-trips to the server.
   - Managing cache keys and ensuring a smooth UX (e.g., disabled states, optimistic updates) can be tricky.

 #### my Choice

-I chose **Client-side Pagination** for its simplicity and speed at current data sizes.
+I chose **Client-side Pagination** for its simplicity and speed as the current project requirement.